 Columbia no longer sends paper tuition statements or accepts cash or check payments.
 All billing is done electronically through SSOL.
 There you may view your bill by semester or month and pay your balance.

 Does Columbia offer funding for MA students?

 Please visit the Financing Your Education section of the GSAS website to learn about financing options for MA students.
 You may also consult your program about discipline-specific opportunities.
-External resources, such as Foundation Center, may also be helpful.
+External resources, such as Candid, may also be helpful.